ibstokke/EnergyNow23/readme.md

 ## Electricity Production and Primary Control Reserves <a name="PRL"></a>

 ### Assumptions
-- ONE price for Primary Control Reserves (PRL): price-as-clear: highest accepted bidder sets the price.
+- Price-as-clear: One price for Primary Control Reserves operation mode $S_{PRL}: highest accepted bid sets the price for all.
-- While offering PRL, the downwards and upwards regulation contribute equally.
-While operating at given capacity $P$ those contributions add up to zero: no reservoir is used up.
+- While offering PRL, the downwards and upwards regulation contribute equally to overall capacity.
+While operating the power plant at capacity $P$ those contributions add up to zero: no resulting reservoir usage.

 PRL regulation is symmetric.
-The maximal PRL capacity that can be offered is given by the minimal difference between the operating capacity and either maximal and minimal capcity:
+The maximal capacity PRL can be offered  is given by the minimal difference between the operating capacity and either maximal and minimal operating capcity:

 ![Screenshot](FigurePlots/PRLProd.png)

-With given price for PRL $S_{PRL}, thehe maximal income from PRL at given capacity P is described by the expression $P_{PRL} \cdot max(P-P_{min}, P_{max}-P)$.
+With given price for PRL $S_{PRL}, the maximal income from PRL at given operating P is described by the expression $P_{PRL} \cdot$ min$(P-P_{min}, P_{max}-P)$.

 **Important remark:**
 As no reservoir is used up while offering PRL, it is always most profitable to offer maximal PRL capacity whenever possible